-Pilot Surveys Phase II
+Pilot Surveys Phase II planning

-Previously we reported a community workshop designed to consider how we might merge some of the different observing modes used in Pilot Surveys Phase I to improve survey efficiency.
-The survey science teams are now considering future strategies and planning for test observations that may be required to make key decisions.
-The observatory has its own goals for Pilot Surveys Phase II, primarily to reduce the time between observation and availability of processed data products.
+Previously we reported a community workshop designed to consider how we might merge some of the different observing modes used in Pilot Surveys Phase I to improve efficiency.
+The Survey Science Teams are now considering future strategies and planning test observations required to make key decisions.

+The observatory also has important goals for Pilot Surveys Phase II, primarily to reduce the time between observation and access to processed data products.
 Increasing data throughput will be essential to demonstrate readiness for extended survey operations.
-We are currently investigating several approaches to this goal including software automation and efficiency enhancements, and restrictions on the amount of reprocessing allowed.
+We are currently investigating several approaches to this goal including software automation and efficiency enhancements, as well as procedural changes.

-To approach the conditions required for sustainable survey operations, we will need to ensure that end users only receive data through CASDA and avoid any need for reprocessing.
+To approach the conditions required for sustainable survey operations, end users will only receive data through CASDA with no option for reprocessing, as per the original ASKAP data processing model.